fwhelan/fwhelan.github.io/contact.markdown

 If you are interested in positions within the Lab, email Fiona your CV, and a short statement of interest.

 <h3>Open Positions</h3>
+Applications are open via the University of Nottingham for an undergraduate summer placement via Wellcome Trust's Biomedical Vacation Scholarship programme.
+More information <a href="https://www.nottingham.ac.uk/Researcher-academy/Wellcome-Biomedical-Vacation-Scholarships/index.aspx#Projects">here</a>.

 The Whelan lab is currently recruiting MRes students.
 Learn more about the programme <a href="https://www.nottingham.ac.uk/life-sciences/study-with-us/postgraduate-research/mres-and-phds.aspx">here</a>.

 Additionally, we are always interested in individuals who would like to apply for scholarships or fellowships.
 Some options of funding opportunities follow: